This article was updated on April 29, 2022.

 When you put your guides together, remember your potential clients cover all demographic types.
 To get a better idea of guides that would be relevant to their interests, perform market research or deploy survey forms for your current audience.

 - Local schools, colleges, and universities

 - Recreational facilities such as parks, golf courses, etc.

 - Sports facilities like gyms, football stadiums, watersports venues, etc.

-- Transportation.
-Whether an urban or suburban area, people will need transportation.
+- Transportation - Whether in an urban or suburban area, people will need transportation.
 That can include access to the nearest highway or access to public transportation hubs, or even airports.

 As well as providing crucial information, guides serve another critical purpose.
 They display to any potential client that you have deep and meaningful links to the communities you serve.
 Even in today's globalized world, people prefer to work with a firm that cares about their local area, and community or neighborhood guides are a great way to get your leg up on your competition.

-A huge part of selling a property are visual media such as photos, videos, and occasionally VR tours.
-Paired with detailed descriptions, using high quality photos help clients from a shortlist of properties they actually want to tour.
-High quality, relevant photos of the property play a big part in attracting potential buyers.
+A huge part of selling a property is visual media such as photos, videos, and occasionally VR tours.
+Paired with detailed descriptions, using high-quality photos help clients from a shortlist of properties they actually want to tour.
+High-quality, relevant photos of the property play a big part in attracting potential buyers.